ironfugu/about-us/coding_fun.md

   * Small Steps - is your code built in an iterative way?
   * Listen, Collab - did you read the challenge carefully and ask questions when things were unclear?
   * Honest Feedback - did you provide insightful feedback to us?
   * Seek learning - Did you explore and try different techniques for your code?
+Were you able to read the instructions and fill in the gaps independently?

 ### Challenges